zegetech/zegetech.github.io/_posts/2019-03-07-setting-up-rails-tdd.md

 #...everything else remains
 ```
-We will need to start database_cleaner transaction with every testcase setup and call the database cleaner with every teardown.
+We will need to start the database_cleaner transaction with every test case setup and call the database cleaner with every teardown.
-Now because we can't have multiple setup/teardown methods in minitest, we'd essentially have to call the database_cleaner start and clean method in everysetup, a workaround for this would be the `minitest-around` gem, which adds support for multiple setup/teardown methods.
+Now because we can't have multiple setup/teardown methods in minitest, we will essentially have to call the database_cleaner start and clean method in every setup and teardown method, respectively.
+A workaround for this would be the `minitest-around` gem, which adds support for multiple setup/teardown methods.
 For this particular project, however, we will not use the extra gem.
 Instead we will use inheritance.

 In the `test/test_helper.rb`
 ```ruby